jackgray/narc_arch/docs/source/storage.rst

 ===========

-The storage solution will consist of a primary (hot) distributed system with 100% fault tolerance, a cold storage hybrid cloud, a rolling backup policy to move files as the drive fills into the cold storage, and a local user interface to seamlessly access the data without any additional technical knowledge.
+The storage solution will consist of a primary (hot) distributed system with 100% fault tolerance, a cold storage hybrid cloud for emergency overflow and secure offsite backup, a rolling backup policy to move files as the drive fills into the cold storage, and a graphical user interface (frontend client) to seamlessly access the data with little additional technical knowledge required.

 Distributed Object Storage with Min.io
 ---------------------------------------